jbemmel/srl-frr-agent/README.md

 fe80::9f:7fff:feff:1 dev e1-1.0 lladdr 02:9f:7f:ff:00:01 router REACHABLE
 ...
 ```
-This works because link local addresses are not tested for duplicate IPs.
-However, it looks like SRL refuses to use them as a next hop address when configured statically.
+SR Linux does not allow configuration of link-local addresses on interfaces, and next hops with such addresses are currently ignored.
+Therefore, this demo agent instead creates a pair of /31 IPv4 addresses based on the peer's IPv4 router ID, and assigns that to the interface after the automatic IPv6 BGP peering session is established.

+## Populating the data path: adding routes using the SR Linux NDK

+By default, FRR integrates with the Linux kernel and populates a network namespace with the routes it learns.
+Using a Netlink socket, applications can connect to a namespace and receive events about routes being added or removed.

-It is also possible to listen to Zebra's netlink socket directly, see https://zstas.github.io/jekyll/update/2020/02/25/bgp.html
+It may also be possible to listen to Zebra's netlink socket directly, see https://zstas.github.io/jekyll/update/2020/02/25/bgp.html - however, the Linux kernel events are more generic, and better documented.

 ```
 sudo /usr/lib/frr/zebra -f /etc/frr/zebra.conf -u frr -M fpm:protobuf -t